 Jesus was God and man.
 He had to be a man so that a physical death could occur.
 He had to be God so that Jesus could be the perfect ” . . .
 Lamb of God who takes away the sin of the world!”
 (John 1:29).
 He had to be sinless (Heb.
 4:15).
 When He died His spirit went to heaven (Luke 23:43).
 Three days later His body was resurrected by the Holy Spirit and He rejoined His body – an immortal body.
 This is the death and resurrection of Jesus Christ.
 Why did He do this?
-The answer is located at this link.
+The answer is located at Searching for God.

 Reference Links:How can Jesus be God since He did not know the time of the end?

 How can Jesus be God since He did not know the time of the end?

 Heaven, Paradise, Sheol, Hell & Hades